anaef/lua-h3/doc/Hierarchy.md

 ## `h3.compactcells (cells)`

 Returns a set of cells that best compacts the provided set of same-resolution cells.

+> [!IMPORTANT]
+> Please refer to the [H3 indexing documentation](https://h3geo.org/docs/highlights/indexing)
+> for an illustration of compacted cells.

 ## `h3.uncompactcells (cells, res)`